xquery/xquerydoc/README.md

 distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and

+##FAQ

+*Why a pure XQuery v1.0 implementation ?"

+This means you can generate api level documentation using just XQuery !
+Need we say more ?

+* Why use XML Calabash XProc ?*

+As we are applying an XQuery process and an XSLT process on a set of xquery documents it seemed like a good match for the commandline invokation.
+You can of course use the XQuery v1.0 libraries without XProc but you will need to apply XSLT stylesheets using your processors capabilities.

 ##Contact